Overview

 Default label Set a label to include an “Any” choice above the other radio buttons.
 The label is optional: leave it blank to remove the “Any” option.
 Note: this label is translatable with the facetwp_i18n hook.

-Parent term If the facet’s Data source is a hierarchical taxonomy and you want to display only child terms of a specific parent, enter the parent’s term ID.
-Use only one term ID.
+Parent term If the facet’s Data Source is a hierarchical taxonomy and you want to display only child terms of a specific parent term, enter the parent’s term ID (the number only).
+Enter only one term ID.
 (Note: don’t use this in a multilingual setup, because the parent term IDs will be different for each language).

 Show ghosts Show choices that would return zero results?
 See the explanation below.